wp-plugins/syrinx-slideshow/readme.txt

 3. screenshot-3.jpg

 == Changelog ==
+= 1.0.18 =
+* Updated links to support documentation.

 = 1.0.17 =
 * Added fix for adding new slide failing to set image properly for just its own cell.
 Adding new slides and setting their image now works as expected.